mabel-dev/mabel/docs/database-engine/README.md

-Database engine is being written in v0.6
+Distributable Query Engine is being written in v0.6